RJVADOLIYA20/College-demo/README.md

 # College-demo
-This is a Demo git Repository
+This is a Demo git Repository.
+Author - Raj Vadoliya.